Everything is being accelerated.

 F I E L D W O R K I S

-A solo offsite,
+A solo offsite with

-A system built to crack it.
+A system built for your

-Most people come to work on one of the following challenges.
 You don’t need to have the “how” figured out before you arrive.
-Just bring your question.
+Just bring your challenge/ quandary/ intention.
 Fieldwork brings the conditions.
-Once we help you get into the right state, we offer you a proven framework matched to your work.
+Once we help you get into the right state, we offer you proven frameworks matched to your work.

-A decisionthat deserves more than the gaps between meetings
+A decision that deserves more than the gaps between meetings

 A transition - a role, a chapter, a direction